tiago1856/WebDataRetrievalAPI/README.md

 * *key_nif*: key for the nif API rest service
 * *key_google*: key for the google geocoding API rest service

-Attention: all parameters are optional.
-If a service requires a non given parameter, then will either return an error or will simply move on to the next service.
+Note that all parameters are optional.
+If a service requires one and this is not given, then will either return an error or, in the case of *getalldata* will simply move on to the next service.